Federal Aviation Administration (FAA), DOT.

 1. The authority citation for part 121 continues to read as follows:End Amendment Part

-2. Remove Special Federal Aviation Regulation (SFAR) No. 92.End Amendment Part Start Amendment Part
+2. Remove Special Federal Aviation Regulation No. 92-2.End Amendment Part Start Amendment Part

-3. Add Special Federal Aviation Regulation (SFAR) No. 92-1 to read as follows:End Amendment Part
+3. Add Special Federal Aviation Regulation (SFAR) 92-3 to read as follows:End Amendment Part

 1. Applicability.
-This Special Federal Aviation Regulation (SFAR) applies to all operators that hold an air carrier certificate or operating certificate issued under 14 CFR part 119 and that conduct operations under part 121, except paragraph 4 of this SFAR does not apply to cargo operations.
+This Special Federal Aviation Regulation (SFAR) applies to all operators that hold an air carrier certificate or operating certificate issued under part 119 and that conduct operations under part 121 and to operators of U.S. registered transport category aircraft operated under part 129, except paragraph 4 of this SFAR does not apply to cargo operations and part 129 operations.
 It applies to the operators specified in this SFAR that modify airplanes to improve the flightcrew compartment door installations to restrict the unwanted entry of persons into the flightcrew compartment.
 This SFAR also applies to production certificate holders and applicants for airworthiness certificates for airplanes to be operated by operators specified in this SFAR, and producers of parts to be used in such modifications.

 (a) An operator may operate airplanes modified to improve the flightcrew compartment door installations to restrict the unauthorized entry of persons into the flightcrew compartment without regard to the applicable airworthiness requirements and may modify those airplanes for that purpose, using technical data not previously approved by the Administrator, subject to the following conditions:

-(i) Within 90 days after publication of this SFAR, submit to the Director, Aircraft Certification Service, a detailed description of the changes to the airplane that have been accomplished to enhance the intrusion resistance of the flightcrew compartment including identification of what major alterations have been done without previously approved data.
+(i) Not later than February 15, 2002, submit to the Director, Aircraft Certification Service, a detailed description of the changes to the airplane that have been accomplished to enhance the intrusion resistance of the flightcrew compartment including identification of what major alterations have been done without previously approved data.

 (b) An applicant for an airworthiness certificate may obtain such a certificate for modified airplanes to be operated by operators described in this SFAR.